dgabrahams/ud036_StarterCode/README.md

 ### Prerequisites

-To run this program only Python is required.
+It is assumed that an active connection to the internet will be available at all times.
+To run this program only Python and GIT are required.
 It was designed and tested on Python 2.7.10.
 Check if you have python installed.

 MAC
 Most Macs come with Python 2.7 already installed, but it’s good to double-check the version.
 To determine whether you have Python 2.7, open the Terminal application, type the following, and press Return: